apache/hawq-docs/install/install-cli.md

 ---
-title: (Optional) Install Pivotal HDB 2.0 Beta from the Command Line
+title: (Optional) Install HAWQ from the Command Line
 ---

-This section provides instructions for installing a Pivotal HDB 2.0 Beta system.
+This section provides instructions for installing a HAWQ system.

-**Note:** This section provides instructions for installing Pivotal HDB 2.0 Beta using from the command line.
-You can optionally install Pivotal HDB using the HAWQ plug-in for Ambari.
-See [Install Pivotal HDB 2.0 Beta using Ambari](install-ambari.html) for more information.
+**Note:** This section provides instructions for installing HAWQ from the command line.
+You can optionally install HAWQ using the HAWQ plug-in for Ambari.
+See [Install HAWQ using Ambari](install-ambari.html) for more information.

 ## Prepare Host Machines <a name="topic_eqn_fc4_15"></a>

-Configure operating system parameters on each host machine before you begin to install Pivotal HDB.
+Configure operating system parameters on each host machine before you begin to install HAWQ.

 1. Use a text editor to edit the /etc/sysctl.conf file.
 Add or edit each of the following parameter definitions to set the required value: